dgerzhoy/Nested_MIMD_SIMD/README.md

 If for some reason your GPU is locked up, there is also reset_gpu.sh which will do just that.
 Sudo access also Required.
 358.botsalgn makes use of the reset_gpu.sh script between runs.

+# Acknowledgements

+This research was funded by NSF Award CCF-1618963.